The Celestine Prophecy – James Redfield’s Control Dramas

 Most of us can be in a control drama automatically, without even realizing what we are doing and to what extent and expense.
 Your need to defend and engage in defensive responses with someone means you are caught in a control drama and you will thus, “react.”

-Considering the many angles his vision explores, this is the one that I thought was not only ingenious but doubly helpful in understanding and emotionally surviving interpersonal dynamics.
+I don’t want to get to ahead of myself here, but considering the many angles James Redfield’s vision explores, this is the one that I thought was not only ingenious but doubly helpful in understanding and emotionally surviving interpersonal dynamics.

 Which, almost goes without saying, is indispensable for an individual in recovery.